federicotdn/verb/README.md

 You may change the value of the tag used by modifying the `verb-tag` variable.
 Note that if you modify it, you'll need to update your files as well.

-### Loading Verb
+### Enabling Verb in Org Buffers
-When you open an `.org` file with HTTP request specifications in it, Verb mode won't be enabled.
-To enable it, you can choose from different options:
+When you open an `.org` file with HTTP request specifications in it, Verb mode won't be enabled by default.
+To enable it, you can choose from these different options:
-- Run one of the commands that load Verb before running (e.g. `verb-send-request-on-point`).
-You may use the keybindings set up in your `init.el` file (see [Installation](#installation)).
+- Run one of the commands that enable Verb automatically (e.g. `verb-send-request-on-point-other-window-stay`).
+You may use the keybinding set up in your `init.el` file (<kbd>C-c C-r C-r</kbd>, see [Installation](#installation)).
 - Run <kbd>M-x</kbd>`verb-mode`<kbd>RET</kbd>.
 - Add a file-local variable at the bottom of your file:
 ```